SudhikshaH/Air-Quality-Index-Prediction/README.md

-# 🌫️ AeroPred AI: Air Quality Index Predictor
+# 🌫️ Airware: Smart Air Quality Prediction

 **A Multi-Layered, Explainable AI (XAI) and Generative AI Solution for AQI Forecasting.**

-AeroPred AI is a public health-focused machine learning project that predicts the Air Quality Index (AQI) and provides transparent, natural-language explanations for its predictions.
+Airware is a public health-focused machine learning project that predicts the Air Quality Index (AQI) and provides transparent, natural-language explanations for its predictions.
 It combines a high-performance XGBoost model with the SHAP (SHapley Additive exPlanations) framework and a Large Language Model (LLM) for actionable, user-friendly advisories.

 ## ✨ Features